k4yt3x/ssh_config/README.md

 **Please review the configuration file carefully before applying it.** You are responsible for actions done to your own system.
 For example, you might want to enable `GSSAPIAuthentication` if you use Kerberos authentication.

+You may also want to check out the [SSH Hardening Guides](https://www.ssh-audit.com/hardening_guides.html).

 ## Usages

 For convenience, I have pointed the URL `https://k4t.io/ssh` to the `ssh_config` file.
 You may therefore download the `ssh_config` file with the following command.
 However, be sure to check the file's integrity after downloading it if you choose to download using this method.